Buuntu/box-oauth2-headless/README.md

 # Dependencies

 This package depends on keyring, selenium, and boxsdk.
-Since selenium runs in headless mode, you will need to make sure geckodriver is installed on your machine (this is done outside of pip unfortunately).
+Since selenium runs in headless mode, you will need to make sure chromedriver is installed on your machine (this is done outside of pip unfortunately).

+For instructions on how to do this, see [here](https://tecadmin.net/setup-selenium-chromedriver-on-ubuntu/)

 # Usage

-Initial login
+Login to Box through OAuth2
 ```
 from box_auth.box_auth import BoxAuth